Your phone is confiscated by the authorities. What can you do to minimize damage once it's returned to you?

 If you find yourself in a situation where you’re very sure your device has been compromised, the first thing you’ll want to do is to preserve evidence.

 Next, it’s time to regain control of your accounts and data.
 Follow these steps to restore your personal data and social media accounts.

 An iPhone is a great phone, if you can afford one.
-Recent iPhones are encrypted by default, which is hugely beneficial to security.
-If you are an iPhone user, beware of what you sync to iCloud, and consider only syncing locally to your computer, rather than letting the phone sync automatically to the cloud.
+Recent iPhones are encrypted by default, which is hugely beneficial for security.
+If you are an iPhone user, beware of what you sync to iCloud, and consider only syncing directly to your computer, rather than letting the phone sync automatically to the cloud.